 This kind of thinking is aimed at producing pre-determined cultural norms, or ‘acceptable’ types of social behaviour.
 Indeed, some aspects of life (and English teaching) will have been ‘commonly defined in advance, as an authoritative prescription’ (1993: 283).
 Yet this can never create universality in social and cultural practices.
 ‘Residual’ and ‘emergent’ cultures inevitably generate a diversity of competing and clashing perspectives.
 But this does not mean those in dominant positions do not try – Michael Gove for example.
 But it is not possible to generate a ‘dominant’ culture in this ‘simple and direct way’.
 So what was Gove up to?

 Ken Jones argues that Gove actively promotes himself as ‘counter-revolutionary’, intent on ‘defeating ideas and practices which carry the traces of a different educational project’ (2013: 157).
 Indeed, Jones suggests Gove sees the fight against progressivism as unfinished business and he is resolved on finishing the job started under the Thatcher administration of the 1980s.
 One way he attempts to do this is by presenting conservative cultural perspectives as natural, in ways to discredit possible alternatives.
-Goodson and Rudd (2012: 5) argue in present circumstances the ‘prevailing hegemonic orthodoxy’ constrains any debate around education through a ‘truncated discourse’.
+Goodson and Rudd (2012: 5) argue that, in present circumstances, the ‘prevailing hegemonic orthodoxy’ constrains any debate around education through a ‘truncated discourse’.
 Dominant orthodoxies are presented as the sole bases for solutions to educational, social and economic problems.
 The effects of this process render possible alternatives as ‘ineffectual or fanciful against the harsh “realities” facing the existing dominant order’ (2012: 5).
 Goodson and Rudd propose a concept of ‘refraction’ to help investigate and uncover the relationship between ‘actor and structure’, by placing ‘context and history as central to explorations’ (2012: 8).
 Exploring structural circumstances, cultures, discourses, policy initiatives and social action can foreground the struggle practitioners must engage in when confronted by the various ‘power relations within them’.
 Are there contradictions between English teachers’ personal and professional narratives, and the material circumstances they operate within?

 Williams’ categories can provide a theoretical base for English teachers to engage in this kind of analysis, and thus have greater agency in defining their work and conceptions of ‘growth’.
 Understanding the dialectical relationship between different cultural perspectives can help to expose the often contradictory and oppositional interactions among them.
 But this alone is insufficient.
 There is also a need to examine teachers’ personal and professional narratives, to consider how they ‘act back’ on the material conditions they exist within.
 Critically engaging with these dialectical processes can help practitioners generate alternative narratives to challenge prevailing definitions of English and ‘growth’.